 Dutch is used in the Netherlands and Belgium (Flemish in Belgium) and is an official language of the European Union.
 Some of the Dutch words are very similar to German.
 Because of Dutch colonial history, the impact of the language reaches Suriname and the Caribbean islands.

-10. Greek: The Language of Civilization
+10. Greek: The Language of Civilisation

 With almost 3,000 years of documented history, Greek is one of the oldest European languages.
 Greek has influenced philosophy, mathematics, and literature for a long time because it is the foundation of many Western languages and sciences.